lichkitsch/campaigns/README.md

 ## Heart Points

 Characters, along with many items and obstacles, have a resource called **heart points (HP)** which represents their overall integrity.
 After a successful action roll against a target, roll your level-specific **damage dice** and reduce their HP by the result.
-When HP reaches zero equipment breaks, obstacles are overcome, and characters suffer a major narrative setback.
+When HP reaches zero items break, obstacles are overcome, and characters suffer a major narrative setback.

 ### Damage Dice by Level